a-r-j/ProteinWorkshop/README.md

 #### Using `proteinworkshop` modules functionally

-One may use the modules (e.g., datasets, models, tasks, and utilities) of `proteinworkshop` functionally by importing them directly.
+One may use the modules (e.g., datasets, models, featurisers, and utilities) of `proteinworkshop` functionally by importing them directly.
 When installing this package using PyPi, this makes building on top of the assets of `proteinworkshop` straightforward and convenient.

+For example, to use any datamodule available in `proteinworkshop`:

 ```python
 from proteinworkshop.datasets.cath import CATHDataModule